-Raksha Bandhan: Rakhi Festival of Brothers And Sisters on 18th August, 2016 Thursday
+Raksha Bandhan 2022: Rakhi Festival of Brothers And Sisters on 11thAugust 2022, Thursday

-Women buy Rakhis from market or some of them design and create personalized Rakhis at home for their brothers.
+During the rakhi festival women buy Rakhis from market or some of them design and create personalized Rakhis at home for their brothers.
 Rakhis vary in terms of designs; some are simple, some are heavily decorated while others are spiritual such as Rudraksha Rakhis.
 On Raksha Bandhan, the family members prepare for the rituals early in the morning and brothers and sisters dress up nicely.
-For sisters:

 - Lord Ganesha and the family deity should be worshiped early in the morning.

 - Prepare a plate with Rakhis, kumkum powder, rice grains, diya, aromatic incense sticks and sweets

 - Apply tilaks on the forehead of your brothers with kum kum and grains of rice.